After School, Drills Programme. We’ll trial it but it will be based at a School field, with Children from that School.

 Learn the correct throw for the throw and that works with children who stand next to each other and throw.
 Start with throw ins aimed at the feet, control for your friend, throw on the thighs, then chest then head.

-Having a rugby tackle bag will have goes to tackling the bag, tackling it to the boot, leg.
+Having a tackle bag will have goes to tackling the bag, tackling it to the boot, leg.

 Use right leg and left leg.